 5. AkimboTM Prepaid Mastercard

 Akimbo describes its prepaid Mastercard as a budgeting card and a card for teens.
 The AkimboTM Prepaid Mastercard can be used for either or both.
-With its $0 monthly fee and its budgeting and savings features, it ranks fourth on our list.
+With its $0 monthly fee and its budgeting and savings features, it ranks fifth on our list.
 It doesn’t rank higher because Akimbo doesn’t offer a free ATM network, and it charges a debit transaction fee.
 Both make the cost of using the card is less predictable.
 And it could result in higher costs than the other options on the list.
-Teen cardholders might show less restraint in the number of trips to the ATM.
+Teen cardholders might show less restraint in the number of trips to the ATM and debit purchases.

-The Akimbo prepaid card has some features like the FamZoo and Current cards.
+The Akimbo prepaid card has some features like the FamZoo and goHenry cards.
 Parents can set up automatic transfers to their teen’s card for allowance track spending.
 Parents can also transfer money back from the teen card.
 Something like the “penalty” in the FamZoo card.
 Parents can even suspend the teen cards.
-Good features, but less tied to the types of clear incentives that FamZoo or Current provide.
+Good features, but less tied to the types of clear incentives that FamZoo or goHenry provide.

 While the Akimbo prepaid card does not have a monthly fee, it does have a one-time activation fee of $4.95.
 The first subaccount is free.
 Additional subaccounts have their own $4.95 activation fee per card.
 As noted, Akimbo charges a fee for ATM withdrawals–$1.98.
 Without a free ATM network, those ATM withdrawals are also subject to fees by the ATM operator.
 Signature purchases (when you select credit as your method of payment at the register) are free.
 PIN purchases cost $.99.
 Again, for the most part, you can avoid that fee by selecting credit versus debit at the register.